PERFORMERS

 COLIN JACOBSEN (Composer & Violinist) (he/him) Since the early 2000's, Colin Jacobsen has forged an intriguing path in the cultural landscape of our time, collaborating with an astonishingly wide range of artists across diverse traditions and disciplines while constantly looking for new ways to connect with audiences.
 For his work as a founding member of two innovative and influential ensembles – the string quartet Brooklyn Rider and orchestra The Knights – Jacobsen was selected from among the nation’s top visual, performing, media, and literary artists to receive a prestigious and substantial United States Artists Fellowship.
 He is also active as an Avery Fisher Career Grant-winning soloist and has toured with Silkroad since its founding by cellist Yo-Yo Ma in 2000 at Tanglewood.
 As a composer he has written pieces for an eclectic mix of artists including pianist Emanuel Ax, singers Anne-Sofie Von Otter and Jamie Barton, banjo player Bela Fleck, mandolinist Avi Avital, clarinetist Kinan Azmeh, choreographers John Heginbotham and Brian Brooks, theater group Compagnia de' Colombari and the Brooklyn Youth Chorus.
 In the 2022/23 season, Jacobsen assumed the position of Artistic Director of Santa Fe Pro Musica, an organization with which he has had a fruitful long term association as a guest soloist and leader.

 MAILE OKAMURA (Costume Designer, Video Editor) (she/her) is a San Diego native and studied classical ballet with Lynda Yourth, Steven and Elizabeth Wistrich, and at San Francisco Ballet School.
 She danced with Boston Ballet II, Ballet Arizona, and for over 20 years with Mark Morris Dance Group.
 She currently performs with Pam Tanowitz Dance.
-Maile has designed and constructed costumes for Dance Heginbotham, Mark Morris Dance Group, Pam Tanowitz Dance, Tanglewood Music Festival, Houston Ballet, Atlanta Ballet, Bard College, Middlebury College, and American Classical Orchestra.
+Maile has designed and constructed costumes for Dance Heginbotham, Mark Morris Dance Group, Pam Tanowitz Dance, Tanglewood Music Festival, Houston Ballet, Atlanta Ballet, Bard College, Middlebury College, American Classical Orchestra, and JACK Quartet.
 Since spring 2020, she has collaborated with John Heginbotham and Colin Jacobsen on the video project, 24 Caprices, as video editor.

 NICOLE PEARCE (Lighting Designer) (she/her) is a multidisciplinary artist living in Queens, NY.
 Her work has been seen across the United States, Cuba, England, Germany, Japan, Korea, Italy, New Zealand, and Russia.
 Selected dance credits include Alvin Ailey American Dance Theater, American Ballet Theater, Atlanta Ballet, Dance Heginbotham, Dance Theater of Harlem, Gallim, Houston Ballet, Hubbard Street, Malpaso, Mark Morris Dance Group, & New York City Ballet.
 Selected Opera credits include work with Minnesota Opera, Opera Montreal, The Juilliard School, Arizona Opera, and LA Opera.
 Selected theater credits include Arena Stage, Hartford Stage, Long Wharf Theater, McCarter Theater, The Play Company, The Playwrights Realm, Philadelphia Theater Company, and Pittsburgh Public Theater.
 Her installation of 1,000 paintings entitled Tiny Paintings for Big Hearts is open to doctors, nurses, staff, and patients of Elmhurst Hospital in Elmhurst, NY. (@nicolepearceart) www.nicolepearcedesign.com